LottieAnning/LIFE4136_rotation3/README.md

 As you can see PC1 seems to relatively seperate diploids and tetraploids and PC2 hybrids from pure lyrata.

-## Now lets run a PCA on only tetraploids
+## Now lets run a PCA on only tetraploids:

 ### Filter your vcf with gatk via a HPC